 There are many who think similarly.
 Yet it’s such a facile view for the simple reason that good or great or excellent or wonderful or incredible or mind-blowing, call it what you will, are not quantifiable.
 They are metaphors, linguistic devices for expressing preferences.
 When you work with music you learn soon enough that opinions are diverse and capricious; that absolutes exist on shifting sands; that the subjective and inter-subjective elements loom large.
 You learn that most people are indifferent to most music and that your own tastes are a drop in the ocean of what’s out there.

-That way evaluation becomes an art in itself where those accomplished at it have sophistication of taste.
+As such, evaluation can become an art in itself where those accomplished at it have sophistication of taste.
 I don’t mean sophistication in the kind of music they like but in the appreciation skills they bring to a mature relationship with it.
 As I say, part of that process is learning how to be less judgemental in approach and more open to the art in all its complexity.
 Another part is being able to recognise the value of a work without having to adopt the narrative that’s been built up around it or having to associate with its trend credentials.

 Bob Lefsetz is old-school here.
 He’s behind the curve and serves to support the existing paradigm with its tendency toward a mono-culture and mass appeal uninterested in the creators that lurk below the radar trying for recognition.
 I doubt you would see Bob or his likes pitching a new talent that nobody knows about and enduring the indifference which invariably comes.
 That’s what Brian Epstein did for the Beatles.
 The producer of comedy records he approached in 1962 after too many rejections described him as crestfallen.
 It was a last ditch meeting and hardly worth the bother but Epstein went along anyway.
 The producer was George Martin and they made history together.

 Standing up for complete unknowns against a tide of negativity is tough.
-Most fall at the first hurdle, no doubt thinking that if the work was any good the A&Rs would get it.
+Most fall at the first hurdle, no doubt thinking that if the work was any good the world would get it.
 Not necessarily so.
-Successful people have almost always had to endure countless rejections before catching a break.
-Most never do at all as breaks are extremely rare.
+Successful people have always had to endure rejections before catching a break.
+Most never do at all as breaks are rare.
 That’s why they’re called breaks, they’re a break from the norm and the norm is being ignored.

-The point of this piece is the philosophical one I’ve made before: there is no such thing as good beyond the minds of the unenlightened.
+It has very little to do with how "great" you are.
+And that's the philosophical point of this piece: there is no such thing as good other than in the minds of the unenlightened.
 It is the fallacy of essentialism, the idea that good is a measurable thing residing in the work, or that greatness is in the person, rather than these things being projections conferred upon talented people by culture.
 It is belief masquerading as knowledge.
 No one is great until exceptional events render them so.
 No one is great without a Brian Epstein and there are precious few of them.

 Lefsetz promotes his opinions on music within the essentialist tradition and its narrative process whereby the singular artist’s work is elevated above the thousands of also-rans who were equally capable of being on the platform.
 The world as it stands doesn’t want thousands, it only wants the one whose superiority it can believe in.
 Some of the excitement is in the belief itself, without which engagement is difficult especially for those who need a narrative context.
 As long as this maintains, millions of talented creatives go undervalued and lie useless.
 In this regard the essentialists contribute to a problem before a solution.
 I look forward to when theirs is no longer the prevailing attitude.